jamessimone/apex-rollup/README.md

 - after insert
 - after update
 - before delete
+- after delete (**only necessary if your org does Account/Contact/Lead/Case merges** - repeated from the above comment).
+For more info please see [setting Rollup up to handle parent-level merges](#parent-level-merges)
 - after undelete

 This means that if you are invoking `Rollup.runFromTrigger();` from any other context (be it a quick action, LWC, Aura or wherever), nothing will happen; there won't be an error, but a rollup also won't be performed.
 For more information on one-off rollups, please see <a href="#calculating-rollup-after-install">Calculating Rollups After Install</a>.